 Occasionally when the retrieval surgeons assess the heart at the donor hospital it can be found to be unsuitable.
 Although this is extremely distressing and disappointing, your operation may have to be cancelled and you should be prepared for this possibility.
 (Although very rare, you may even have been anaesthetised by this time).
 The transplant team only want to give you an organ that has a high chance of functioning well.

 The transplant may also be cancelled if, on arrival at the hospital, you have a high temperature, or very abnormal blood results.
-If this happens the transplant team may keep you in hospital to treat or reasses.
+If this happens the transplant team may keep you in hospital to treat or re-asses.

-Section 3 - The operation and afterwards
+Section 3 - During and after the operation